 A horse’s hoof is a tough, yet flexible structure that protects the horse’s foot from injury.
 However, the hoof can become damaged and cracked, which can lead to pain and lameness.
 If you notice any cracks in your horse’s hooves, it’s important to have them evaluated by a veterinarian or farrier as soon as possible.

 Depending on the severity of the crack, treatment may involve trimming away the damaged hoof tissue, applying medication or wraps, and/or providing special shoes or pads.
-With prompt treatment, most horses make a full recovery and are able to return to their normal activities.
+With prompt treatment, most horses make a full recovery and can return to their normal activities.

 Types of Hoof Cracks